BB Jodi

-Bigg Boss: Jodi, also known as BB Jodi, is a 2022 Indian-Telugu-language reality television Dance show, which premiered on 25 December 2022 and broadcast on Star Maa and streamed on Disney+ Hotstar.
+Bigg Boss: Jodi, also known as BB Jodi, is a 2022 Indian Telugu language reality television Dance show, which premiered on 25 December 2022 and broadcast on Star Maa and streamed on JioHotstar.

+In November 2025, the show was renewed for a second season, which premiered on 27 December 2025 and broadcast on Star Maa and streamed on JioHotstar.

 Format

 The show has the concept of Bigg Boss celebrities competing against one another in a dance competition.
 It is inspired from the Tamil show BB Jodigal.
 The show follows a dance show format where past Bigg Boss contestants dance in pairs in a competition that leads to a final winning Jodi.

 Contestants are judged and eliminated on the basis of their performances and the last remaining Jodi will be considered as the winner of Bigg Boss Jodi.